ruby2js/ruby2js/docs/src/_docs/filters/react.md

  * Three different HTML rendering syntaxes are supported:
      * `React.createElement` calls.
      * A JSX-like syntax, wrapped in `%x{...}`.
-This differs from JSX primarliy in that expressions are in Ruby syntax.
+This differs from JSX primarily in that expressions are in Ruby syntax.
      * [Wunderbar](https://github.com/rubys/wunderbar#readme) syntax.

  * When using either JSX-like or Wunderbar syntaxes, sequences of elements